Kamala Bahuguna

 Kamala Bahuguna (30 December 1923 – 7 November 2001) was an Indian politician.
-She was elected to the Lok Sabha, lower house of the Parliament of India from Phulpur, Uttar Pradesh as member of the Janata Party in 1977.
+She was elected to the Lok Sabha, lower house of the Parliament of India, from Phulpur, Uttar Pradesh as member of the Janata Party in 1977.

-She is 2nd wife of Hemvati Nandan Bahuguna and lived with him in Allahabad and was mother of their 3 children:
+She was the second wife of Hemvati Nandan Bahuguna and lived with him in Allahabad and was the mother of their 3 children: